-Students withdrawing from the institution should complete and submit an Intention to Withdraw form in a timely fashion.
+Students withdrawing from the institution should complete and submit an Intention to Withdraw form immediately, as financial aid refunds are calculated based on date of notification.
 Withdrawal from all or part of a student's registration does not relieve the student of the tuition charges for the course(s).